President and Managing Director

 Kingston Bay Group, LLC

-Active in professional circles, Dr. Brown McManus frequently guest lectures and presents at conferences.
-Recent presentations include “Understanding Organizational Dynamics in Education.” for the Lynch School of Education – Boston College; “Cutting the Apron Strings: Parenting and College Transition” for Parent University at Northeastern University; “Spirituality and Career Development of Black Women Leaders in Academe” at the Faculty Women of Color in the Academy Conference, and “The Enlightened Learner in Today’s Workplace: Bridging Boundaries to Link HR Practice to Adult Learning, Constructive-Developmental Theory, and Action Science” at the Academy of Human Resource Development Conference (AHRD).
+With more than 25 years of experience in the field of Higher Education, Dr. Brown currently serves as an adult educator while collaborating with schools, colleges and universities, corporate and non-profit organizations.
+Active in professional circles, Dr. Brown frequently guest lectures and presents at conferences.
+Dr. Brown’s presentations include (but are not limited to “Understanding Organizational Dynamics in Education.” for the Lynch School of Education – Boston College; “Cutting the Apron Strings: Parenting and College Transition” for Parent University at Northeastern University; “Spirituality and Career Development of Black Women Leaders in Academe” at the Faculty Women of Color in the Academy Conference, and “The Enlightened Learner in Today’s Workplace: Bridging Boundaries to Link HR Practice to Adult Learning, Constructive-Developmental Theory, and Action Science” at the Academy of Human Resource Development Conference (AHRD.
+Dr. Brown also volunteered her services to job seekers in her monthly workshop at the Plymouth Massachusetts Career Center entitled “Self-Care During Job Transitions.”

-Based in Massachusetts, we offer our services national-wide, and internationally.
-We look forward to working with you to advance your organizations Diversity, Equity and Inclusion goals.
+Based in California, we offer our services nationwide.
+We look forward to working with you to advance your Wellness, Wellbeing and Career Planning goals.

 Stuart Calvin Lord is the Chairman of Delta Developmental, and a Senior Associate with the Kingston Bay Group.
 Lord is an American educator and academic specializing in service-learning, multicultural and spiritual education, leadership and ethics.